UniFi Express 7 vs Dream Router 7: Which Wi-Fi 7 Gateway Fits Your Network?

 | Total | $507 | $388 |

 In this scenario, the Dream Router 7 consolidates NVR functionality and provides one PoE port, reducing the need for additional hardware.
-If you know you'll need cameras, the Dream Router 7 includes built-in storage.
-If you're uncertain, the Express 7 lets you add camera infrastructure later with a separate NVR.
+For multiple PoE cameras, the Dream Router 7 still needs a PoE switch; its savings come mainly from built-in Protect storage and one PoE output.
+If you're uncertain about cameras, the Express 7 lets you add camera infrastructure later with a separate NVR.

 Both approaches to camera deployment work well; the choice depends on your planning certainty and whether you value flexibility or initial simplicity.